davidguttman/power-slides/README.md

 Create powerful slideshows for talks and presentations.
 Each "slide" is a JS function that can do *anything*.

+If you only want a couple features while keeping the full power of JS, this might help you.
+This will:

+* Let you use arrow keys for going forward or back
+* Let you jump to any slide by number in the url hash
+* Keep the url hash synced with the slide you're on
+* Run the slide's function each time you navigate to it

 ## Example ##

 ```js